 We also committed to bettering our website: we have been conscientious about showing diversity and including people of color as models for our products since we featured Nico carrying our Bicycle Frame Handle in 2012, and were thrilled when local cycling superstar Nissy Cobb modeled our Coil Bar Wraps in 2019.
 But we think we can do more, and we vow to continue and expand this effort.

 - In April/May, we held a fundraiser for child hunger, which was particularly important during the new quarantine period with the loss of school lunches.
 We created a limited-edition bandana as a fundraiser for the charity, No Kid Hungry, whose mission is to end child hunger.
 All proceeds after the cost of the bandana, packaging, and shipping, went straight to No Kid Hungry.
 We raised $722 / 7,220 meals for kids.
 Learn more about the charity bandana >>>

-- During March, April, and May, we raided our scrap bin and offered Free Leather Bookmark Kits for a free at-home, family activity during the pandemic quarantine.
-We sent out over 350 bookmarks to 113 households worldwide, continuing the program until we ran out of scrap leather.
+- During March, April, and May, we raided our scrap bin and offered Free Leather Bookmark Kits for a free at-home, family activity during the first major quarantine lock-down.
+We sent out over 350 bookmarks to 113 households worldwide, and continued the program until we ran out of scrap leather.
 (The rest of our scrap leather normally gets donated to Help Heal Vets, an organization that turns them into free craft kits for veterans.)

 - In March, we donated all of our unused N95 masks (used in woodworking as dust/sanding masks) to medical professionals attending patients.

-As we’ve been watching this unfold, we’ve been spending most of our time trying to figure out how to be helpful.
-Here’s how we think we can help:
+As we watched this unfold, we spent most of our time trying to figure out how to be helpful.
+Here’s what we came up with: